Y0Coss/docs-fork/pages/public_cloud/compute/save_an_instance/guide.en-gb.md

 > This option is only available through a **Cold Snapshot** for Metal instances.
 During this process, the Metal instance will be switched to rescue-mode, and once the backup is performed, the instance will reboot back to normal mode.
 >

+> [!primary]
+>
+> Two types of backup are available:
+> - Local: A local backup is stored in the same region as your instance.
+> - Distant: A distant backup automatically creates a copy of the local backup in a different region of your choice.
+>
+> Each backup is billed separately — the distant backup will be charged based on the storage pricing of the selected remote region.
+>
+> Currently, creating a distant backup is not available through the OVHcloud Control Panel.
+You can only perform this action via the OVHcloud API or OpenStack.
+>

 > [!tabs]
 > Via the OVHcloud Control Panel
 >>